The Vicarious Atonement: The Protestant View Explained in LDS Terms

 To recap, there are two gospels: the gospel of amputation that adheres to an enabling atonement, and the gospel of imputation that adheres to a vicarious atonement.
 The gospel of imputation puts the emphasis on Christ’s obedience and hangs salvation on His merits.
 It states that Jesus is sufficient.
 He effectively becomes our baptism, sealing, and endowment.
 He is our priesthood and our temple.

 So where does that leave The Church of Jesus Christ of Latter-day Saints?
 Like Paul said, there is no system that can generate righteousness, and that includes the ordinances of the restored gospel.
 However, if you embrace the vicarious atonement, it doesn’t mean you have to look back at the church with disdain.
 I don’t.
 Instead, I view the church as a schoolmaster that brought me to Christ.
-There are so many ways being raised as a Latter-day Saint helped me understand and appreciate grace that I never could have if I’d been raised Protestant.
+Being raised as a Latter-day Saint has equipped me to understand and appreciate grace in a way that I never could have if I’d been raised Protestant.

-The apostle Paul does say that once faith is obtained, we are no longer under a schoolmaster (Galatians 3:25).
+However, the apostle Paul says that once faith is obtained, we are no longer under a schoolmaster (Galatians 3:25).
 If you take this view, then you are no longer bound by the laws and ordinances of your old gospel.
 But you will gain something much more glorious, total assurance of your salvation, and a trust in Jesus that you never thought possible.

 Thanks to the Vicarious Atonement your work has been done.
 The only question that remains is: will you accept it?